randomtruffles/Dominion_League/rules.md

 <a name="4.6.5"></a>4.6.5.
 You may agree to turn on "Rated game".

+<a name="4.6.6"></a>4.6.6.
+You may agree to re-roll a Base-only kingdom in order to first extend your Dominion Online subscription if you or your opponent did not realize your subscription had expired.
+You may not otherwise agree to re-roll a kingdom based on its composition.

 ### <a name="4.7"></a>4.7.
 New expansions

 Per [4.5.7](#4.5.7), the default card pool for Kingdom generation each season includes all expansions.
 However, either player may opt to remove new expansions from Kingdom generation.